cloudedbats/cloudedbats_wurb/README.md

 - Sound detection algorithm to avoid empty files.
 Configurable buffer sizes before and after detected sound.
 - GPS support.
 - Scheduler for start and stop related to timestamps, sunset, dawn, etc. calculated from GPS time and position.
-- Manually controlled via switches or wireless computer mouse.
+- Manually controlled via switches or wireless computer mouse (for remote control).
 - Highly configurable via text files for standalone use.
 - Configurable via CloudedBats web server (under development).
 - Can receive commands and report results to a CloudedBats web server when connected to internet (under development).